mmontee/nrf52840_openWSN_sensor_node/README.md

 <h1 id="project-overview">Project Overview</h1>
 <p>
 This project builds upon the foundation of the <a href="https://github.com/mmontee/West_Lab_Hydrophone_Data_Logger">West_Lab_Hydrophone_Data_Logger</a>.
-The initial objective was to integrate the nRF52840 into the existing hardware architecture, with a longer-term goal of migrating all signal processing tasks from the Teensy 4.0 onto the nRF52840.
-This consolidation of processing onto a single microcontroller is expected to yield significant power savings while also decreasing the complexity, size, and hardware cost of each sensor node.
+The initial objective was to integrate the nRF52840 into the existing hardware architecture, with the long-term goal of migrating all signal processing tasks from the Teensy 4.0 to the nRF52840.
+This consolidation of processing onto a single microcontroller is expected to yield significant power savings while decreasing the complexity, size, and cost of each sensor node.
 </p>
 <p>
 The ultimate aim is to create a wireless acoustic sensor network using the <a href="https://wiki.seeedstudio.com/XIAO_BLE/">XIAO nRF52840</a> and <a href="https://openwsn.org/">OpenWSN</a>.
-In the current transitional phase, acoustic signals are captured and processed by a <a href="https://www.pjrc.com/store/teensy40.html">Teensy 4.0</a> with a <a href="https://www.pjrc.com/store/teensy3_audio.html">Teensy Audio Adaptor Board</a>, and samples are saved to an SD card.
+In the current transitional phase, a <a href="https://www.pjrc.com/store/teensy40.html">Teensy 4.0</a> with a <a href="https://www.pjrc.com/store/teensy3_audio.html">Teensy Audio Adaptor Board</a> captures and processes acoustic signals, and samples are saved to an SD card.
 The output is passed through the wireless network to a central root node.
 This root node does not perform sensing; instead, it passes information to an LTE-M modem, which uses MQTT to send the processed data to a cloud storage solution.
 </p>
 <p>
 A critical aspect of the final transition will be to incorporate appropriate signal conditioning hardware to replace the functionality of the Teensy Audio Adaptor Board.